Prelf1992/distributed-ml-training-system/README.md

 * Commit 373: Refactor: Add new feature database to ensure stability. at 2025-11-25 14:30:36
 * Commit 374: CI: Improve styling of data model to enhance functionality. at 2025-11-26 16:00:07
 * Commit 375: Build: Add tests for module for better maintainability. at 2025-11-26 11:40:41
+* Commit 376: Chore: Configure CI for dependencies to improve user experience. at 2025-11-26 11:54:55